Siddhant8/p1-coconuts2/README.md

 This site is a personalized chat system where I can manage users and chat rooms.
 Right now, you can send messages and images using this program.
 To send a message, type what you want to send and hit the "enter" key on your keyboard, or the arrow on the screen.
 To upload an image, hit the image icon on the message line and upload a file.
 This is a chat system created with API.

+### Technicals ###
+This program uses a much more advanced database.
+It stores the logins and does login varification.
+It also saves your account login in your local storage.
+You are able to send messages and images to others in different chat rooms similar to slack.

 ### Members' Github Links ###